 For a workers’ compensation claim, you should immediately notify your employer that you sustained an injury on the job.
 The injury must be reported within 90 days, but you have two years to file a claim for benefits.

-Q: How could a lawyer help with my South Carolina brain injury case?
+Q: How can a lawyer help with my South Carolina brain injury case?

 A lawyer can be an important partner in pursuing recovery after suffering a TBI.
-Your attorney would assist you with:
+Your attorney can assist you with:

 Adjusting to life after a TBI and managing the financial and emotional strain is difficult, but working with an experienced lawyer can help take some of this burden off of your shoulders.
 The lawyers at Hughey Law Firm have a history of securing successful results for brain injury victims in South Carolina.
 Our team has pursued recovery for clients in numerous practice areas, and we bring the knowledge to each case that comes with the experience of handling hundreds of civil cases.

-Contact a South Carolina Brain Injury Attorney After a TBI
+Contact a South Carolina Brain Injury Lawyer After a TBI

 If you or suffered a brain injury in South Carolina, contact Hughey Law Firm online or at (843) 881-8644 for a free consultation to discuss the specifics of your brain injury, the ways it has affected your life, and how we might help you move forward.
 The team at Hughey Law Firm wants to help you get the compensation you need for your injuries, from an insurance settlement or court-awarded damages.
-Contact us today for more information.
+Contact us today for your free case evaluation.

 Client Testimonial